-These problems can be overcome by one or more of the following solutions: widening the doorway; installing a taller toilet or inserting a platform below your existing toilet; installing grab bars beside the toilet and in the shower area; removing the cabinets below the sink to increase floor space for a wheelchair; purchasing a shower chair, bath bench or a bath lift to assist with transfers into and out of the bathtub or shower; or remodeling the bathroom and installing a curb-less roll-in shower to make it easier and safer to access the shower area.
+These problems can be overcome by one or more of the following solutions: widen the doorways; install a taller toilet model or insert a platform below your existing toilet; install grab bars beside your toilet and in the shower area; purchase a shower chair to sit on in the shower or a bath bench or bath lift to assist with transfers into and out of the bathtub; or remodel the bathroom and install an easy access curbless roll-in shower.

 The kitchen can be modified by adding pullout shelving in the cupboards; removing cupboards below the sink and counters for easier access by a wheelchair user; installing electric, adjustable height counters; or purchasing a push cart or rolling walker with a seat to place plates and food items on for easy transport between the refrigerator, stove and kitchen table.

 |Adjustable Height Counter

 For individuals who struggle to transfer in and out of a bed, a chair, a bathtub, or a car there are mechanical devices available, which can offer support during the transfers.
 Some lifting devices allow an individual to perform the transfer independently; others require a caregiver’s assistance.
 These devices can range from portable lifts and furniture lifts, to more permanent lifts that attach to the floor, wall, ceiling or the car frame.

 Lighting, Safety Sensors, Home Monitoring, Medication Alerts, & Life Alert Systems